Kinzinger charges that McCarthy ‘failed to tell the truth’

 Former House Speaker Paul Ryan to headline fundraiser for Kinzinger on Monday

-Republican Rep. Adam Kinzinger of Illinois is taking aim at House GOP leader Rep. Kevin McCarthy, emphasizing that the chamber’s minority leader is not being honest with Americans.
+Republican Rep. Adam Kinzinger of Illinois is taking aim at Rep. Kevin McCarthy, R-Calif., charging that the House minority leader is not being honest with Americans.

 "I do think Kevin has failed to tell the truth," Kinzinger said Sunday in an interview with Fox News’ Chris Wallace on "Fox News Sunday."